-I sign my art with my birth name, Willard... in memory of my maternal grandfather who died two weeks before I was born, and out of love and respect for my Uncle, Willard Hardin--who was both big brother and mentor.
+I'm a visual artist, poet, novelist and street medic, living in Philadelphia since 1964.
+I work in acrylic, water color, pen and ink and woodcut prints, and make from trash I find on the street.
+I sign my art with my birth name, <em>Willard</em>... in memory of my maternal grandfather who died two weeks before I was born, and out of love and respect for my Uncle, Willard Hardin--who was both big brother and mentor.

 Jacob Russell is my pen name.
 To my friends and comrades, I am